faresbs/personal_blog/index.md

 ---

-Hello and welcome to my personal blog!
+Hello and welcome!

 My name is **Fares Ben Slimane**, and I am a Computer Vision and AI enthusiast.
 I graduated with a Master's degree in Computer Science, specializing in Artificial Intelligence, from the University of Quebec at Montreal (UQAM).
-I am currently working as a Machine Learning Software Developer, focusing on creating innovative AI solutions to solve real-world problems.
+I currently work as a Machine Learning Software Developer, creating innovative AI solutions to solve real-world problems.

 ## About Me